-Atari changed the internal speaker and removed the thumb-stick on the control pad before releasing it as the Lynx two years later, initially retailing in the US at US$189.95.
+This game system was originally developed by Epyx as the Handy.
+Atari changed the internal speaker and removed the thumb-stick on the control pad before releasing it as the Lynx two years later, initially retailing in the US at $189.95.
 Atari then showed the Lynx to the press at the Summer 1989 CES as the "Portable Color Entertainment System", which was changed to Lynx when actual consoles were distributed to resellers.

 However, Nintendo's new Game Boy was also introduced at the 1989 CES.
 At $109, it was 58% the price of the Lynx, without the color or custom chips.
-Nintendo had no problems supplying retailers with the Game Boy for the Christmas season while Atari only managed limited distribution of their Lynx by year's end.
+Nintendo had no problems supplying retailers with the Game Boy for the Christmas season while Atari only managed limited distribution of their Atari Lynx by year's end.

 During 1990, the Lynx had moderate sales but Nintendo's Game Boy continued to gain market share.
-In 1991, Atari relaunched the Lynx with a new marketing campaign, new packaging, slightly improved hardware, and a new sleek look.
+In 1991, Atari relaunched their handheld console with a new marketing campaign, new packaging, slightly improved hardware, and a new sleek look.
 The new system (referred to within Atari as the "Lynx II") featured rubber hand grips and a clearer backlit color screen with a power save option (which turned off the LCD panel's backlighting).
 It also replaced the monaural headphone jack of the original Lynx with one wired for stereo.
 The new packaging made available the Lynx without accessories, dropping the price to $99.
 Although sales improved, Nintendo still dominated the handheld market.